Introduction

 Linux

 The installation process for Linux varies depending on your distribution.
-Here’s how to do it on Ubuntu or Debian:
+Here’s how to install on Ubuntu or Debian:

 - Open your terminal.